Puara/GuitarAMI/GuitarAMI_SPU.md

 - The **WiFi mode** indicator show the WiFi operation mode: **STA** for station mode (SPU as client) and **AP** for access point (SPU as a hotspot)
 - The **PedalBoard** indicator shows which pedalboard is loaded on the plugin host.
 Check the [Accessing the plugin host](#accessing-the-plugin-host) session for more information

+It is also adviseable to have the GuitarAMI module batery level indicated on screen.
+This information, and any other visual feedback, needs to be manually added using SuperCollider or Pure Data.
+In this example, the module's batery level is indicated on the upper-left corner.

 ## Operation modes

 To change between the modes, press and hold the interface button (6) for 3 seconds.
 You will see a red light under the interface button.
 The WiFi mode will change between **AP** and **STA** in a couple of seconds.